 Caregiver Support Group

-Each Thursday, the center hosts a Caregiver Support Group with free dinner and childcare so that parents can meet and talk with one another about the many obstacles, frustrations, and the small victories they each encounter.
+The Center provides a Caregiver Support Group series twice a year.
+The group meets once a week for six weeks, and includes free dinner and childcare so that parents can meet and talk with one another about the many obstacles, frustrations, and the small victories they each encounter.

 Together we explore the nature of sexual abuse to gain a better understanding of the unique behavioral challenges our children might face.
 We share frustrations while gathering skills to help us move forward.
 We learn about safety planning, strengthening our children’s boundaries and self-esteem, and recognizing predatorial red-flags.
 For more information on our Caregiver Support Group, please email Whitney Roepke.